dariathehuman/dariathehuman/README.md

 🌱 I’m currently learning **Angular, JS, TS**

-👨‍💻 Part of my projects are available at [dariaweb.pro](https://dariaweb.pro)

 💬 Ask me about **anything, I'm happy to help**

 📫 How to reach me **dariawebpro@gmail.com**